ArDoCo/DetectingInconsistenciesInSoftwareArchitectureDocumentationUsingTraceabilityLinkRecovery/README.md

 Replication package for the ICSA 2023 paper "Detecting Inconsistencies in Software Architecture Documentation Using Traceability Link Recovery".

+**You find the overall results and comparison to baseline and old approach in [results.xlsx](./results/results.xlsx)**

-In general, you need to have installed ...
+For replication, you need to have installed ...

 * Java JDK 17
 * Python 3.10.6 with pip